m4tthumphrey/fuel-api/README.md

 fuel-api
 ========

 This cell is designed to be used once you have already authorised and have your token.
 It uses the [OAuth Cell Package](https://github.com/fuel-packages/fuel-oauth) for making requests for OAuth powered APIs.
-You can also use it for OAuth2 based APIs.
+You can also use it for other APIs, including OAuth2 based.
 Integrated pagination is planned.

 Providers
 ---------